Kong/kubernetes-ingress-controller/docs/guides/configuring-custom-entities.md

 }
 ```

-An instance of such an entity would like:
+An instance of such an entity would look like:

 ```json
 {